|Policy Watch - Workforce Planning|

 Beyond being a key human resource competency, workforce planning—aligning strategies for building workforce capabilities to meet desired business outcomes—is a key element of an overall talent management strategy.
 Across the United States and globally, employers are struggling to find enough qualified workers to fill their available job openings.
-The “skills gap”—the mismatch between the skills employers are looking for and the skills candidates possess—affects the entire economy.
+The “skills gap”—the disparity between the skills employers are looking for and the skills candidates possess—affects the entire economy.

 Meanwhile, the U.S. economy is becoming increasingly dependent on people who work outside traditional employment models.
 The “gig” economy has always existed to some extent, but it bloomed in the wake of the Great Recession of 2008.
 Gig workers are mostly independent contractors and freelancers, but they can also include agency temps, on-call workers, contract company workers, self-employed workers and traditional part-time workers.
 Analysis by the American Action Forum based on government statistics concludes that in 2014, there were between 20.5 and 29.7 million people in the alternative work arrangements that make up the gig economy.
 This translates to between 14 and 20.3 percent of all employed people in the United States, and those numbers are growing.

 A recent report by Deloitte summed up the changing world of work: “The evolving workforce is a mixture of employees, contractors and freelancers, and—increasingly—people with no formal ties to your enterprise at all.”
 Many start-up businesses have successfully adopted the worker arrangements of the gig economy, fueling its growth.
 Uber and Lyft are the most well-known examples of entrepreneurial efforts aimed at gig workers.
 More entrepreneurs across the economy are now scouring for new opportunities to take this model to other sectors, especially in services.

 The implications for human resource executives of these two trends—the persistent skills gap and the rise of the gig economy—are expected to intensify over the next 10 to 15 years as a collection of related challenges emerge, including: